mishaelaaa/MiP_VS_DeepLearning_MultivariateLinearRegression/README.md

 The case of one explanatory variable is called simple linear regression.
 For more than one explanatory variable, the process is called multiple linear regression.

+This project is focused on this part of mathematics.

 ## What is Multivariate Linear Regression

 ```